Stop!! Hibari-kun!: Reception and legacy

 In writing for the magazine Cyzo, manga critic Jyamao wrote that because of its overall light and pop literary style, none of the indecency or immorality cross-dressing may engender comes through, which he surmises is why the anime was able to air during prime time.
 Jyamao notes the more extreme nature of the jokes surrounding the yakuza characters in comparison to the jokes involving cross-dressing, and that some jokes such as those involving drugs would not be humorous today.
 Manga commentator Nobunaga Minami lauded Eguchi for being a pioneer in drawing characters with a high fashion sense in Stop!!
 Hibari-kun!, which he says effectively changed fashion in shōnen manga from being seen as a "symbol" to now being treated as an "accessory".
 Eguchi's attention to detail is also praised, such as drawing Kōsaku wearing Chuck Taylor All-Stars in one chapter.

 The series has been described as "effervescent," and as helping pave the way for the J-pop phenomenon.
 When Tegami Bachi author Hiroyuki Asada read Stop!!
 Hibari-kun! in junior high school, he admired its novel sensibility, and Eguchi's art also influenced him.
 According to Eguchi, some people who read Stop!!
 Hibari-kun! were influenced to start cross-dressing.

+In a 2026 review for Aftermath, journalist Janus Rose described the manga as a positive representation of a transgender woman character, saying that "unlike virtually every other depiction of trans people from that period, the gag is not the fact that Hibari is trans—it's other characters' cartoonish inability to chill out and be normal about it."
+Rose also noted that the manga had regained popularity among modern transgender audiences, and that "in 2026, at a time when trans people face unprecedented violence and existential threats from the highest levels of government, Hibari represents the ultimate trans power fantasy: being able to control your own narrative and live a normal life."
+Rose praised the manga for subverting negative tropes surrounding trans characters, although she noted that it is unlikely that Eguchi originally intended for Hibari to be positive transgender representation.
+She stated that "Hibari is a positive trans character not because she is a realistic depiction of a trans woman (she isn't), but because she refuses to allow her identity and narrative to be controlled by others".